 The ‘90s have popularized neon colors.
 Teenagers and little girls were usually dressed in neon pink, yellow, green and blue.
 Later on, in the mid-nineties, those colors were replaced by softer shades of purple, turquoise and more.

 Hip-hop and grunge music extended to the mainstream, influencing young people’s fashion.
 Dark-colored jeans and shirts, Converse shoes and Doc Martens were the new youth trends of the ‘90s.
-Punk also had its own followers, representing their lifestyle with piercing, black leather pants and black boots and black clothing and spiky hairstyle.
+Punk also had its own followers, representing their lifestyle with piercing, cuban link chain, black leather pants and black boots and black clothing and spiky hairstyle.
 It was the MTV generation that was copying the style of their favorite artist.
+You can check out one of our favourite online jewelry store Helloice for some stunning hip-hop jewelry.